-- 1 teaspoon onion powder
+- ½ teaspoon onion powder

-- ½ teaspoon garlic powder
+- 1 teaspoon garlic powder

-- 1 teaspooon smoky paprika (or paprika)
+- 1 teaspooon paprika

 - S&P to taste

 - ¾ cup water (more as needed for thinning)

-- 3-4 tablespoons Vegenaise (vegan mayo)
+- 6 tablespoons Vegenaise (vegan mayo)

-- 1 ½ tablespoons harissa spice blend
+- 1 ½ - 2 tablespoons harissa spice blend

 - 3 cups shredded cabbage or slaw mix

-- 1 tablespoon Vegenaise
+- 1 tablespoon white vinegar

-- 1 teaspoon maple syrup or white sugar
+- ½ teaspoon maple syrup

 - salt and pepper to taste